Oracle connector#

 The connector does not support pushdown of any predicates on columns that use the CLOB, NCLOB, BLOB, or RAW(n) Oracle database types, or Trino data types that map to these Oracle database types.

-In the following example, the predicate is not pushed down for either query since name is a column of type VARCHAR, which maps to NCLOB in Oracle:
+In the following example, the predicate is not pushed down for either query because name is a column of type VARCHAR, which maps to NCLOB in Oracle:

 SHOW CREATE TABLE nation;